Srishti002/FSRCNN/README.md

-# FSRCNN (fast Super Resolution Convolutional Neural Network)
+# FSRCNN (Fast Super Resolution Convolutional Neural Network)
 ## Introduction :-
 Though SRCNN is already faster than most previous learning-based methods, the processing speed on large images is still unsatisfactory.
 For example, to upsample an 240×240 image by a factor of 3, the speed of the original SRCCNN is about 1.32 fps, which is far from real time (24 fps).